Dr. Mekdes Asha Hope

 Clinical Psychologist

-My curiosity about how people think, feel, and relate to one another has been a lifelong thread in my story.
-As a child, I was drawn to the subtleties of human behavior—trying to read expressions, notice shifts in tone, and understand what moved people to act.
-Though that early instinct faded into the background as I grew up, it came rushing back the moment I stepped into my first psychology class in high school.
-That moment reawakened something fundamental in me, and I’ve followed that thread ever since.
+My curiosity about how people think and relate to each other has always been part of my life.
+As a child, I was fascinated by human behavior—trying to read expressions, notice tone changes, and understand what drives people.
+Although that instinct faded as I grew up, it revived when I entered my first psychology class in high school.
+That experience reignited something essential in me, and I’ve pursued that interest ever since.

-Alongside formal education, I’ve always believed that meaningful learning also comes from lived experience.
+Alongside formal education, I’ve always believed that meaningful learning also comes from understanding our own lived experience, which helps build the capacity to understand others deeply.
 That belief led me to pursue my own personal work through various forms of therapy and analysis—initially to better understand myself, but ultimately as one of the most transformative influences on my professional identity.
-In that process, I uncovered emotional patterns and unresolved experiences I hadn’t fully recognized, deepening both my empathy and the way I engage with others in the therapeutic space.

 My clinical journey has taken me from working with children and adolescents in schools, foster care, and outpatient clinics, to postdoctoral training at the Johns Hopkins School of Medicine, with a rotation at the Kennedy Krieger Institute.
 I now work with all ages, including adults, as I myself have expanded in both personal and professional pursuits since my graduate training.
 I later continued my education at the Washington Baltimore Center for Psychoanalysis, where I’ve deepened my understanding of the mind and how we change over time.